About the iShack Project

 This process is sustained through a pay-for-energy-usage business model.

-The installed DC micro-grid systems are soft-managed by a web-based management platform, SSS-EPOWER that was developed by Specialized Solar Systems for large-scale remotely manageable de-centalized solar energy supply.
+The installed DC micro-grid systems are soft-managed by a web-based management platform, SSS-EPOWER that was developed by Specialized Solar Systems for large-scale remotely manageable de-centralized solar energy supply.

 The solar technologies supplied by Specialized Solar Systems for the iShack Project include:

-- Smart solar energy producing DC micro-grids with remote managed hardware – SS20DC75 Managed
+- Smart solar energy producing DC micro-grids with remotely managed hardware – SS20DC75 Managed

 - Efficient DC appliances powered by the DC micro-grid systems

 - Online Off-Grid Energy Management Utility with remote switching, payment facilitation, vendor management, solar system and end-user management services – SSS-EPOWER

 The iShack Project: A Sustainable, Scalable, Solar Electricity Social Enterprise

 The Sustainability Institute Innovation Lab (Pty) Ltd, (SIIL), a division of the Sustainability Institute, has developed the iShack Social Enterprise to deliver smart, sustainable and scalable energy utilities to poor, underserviced communities in the global south.